 Looking at the information above, you can see how carrying a credit card balance can be detrimental to your overall budget.
 If you don’t pay more than the required minimum monthly payment, you won’t pay off your balance very quickly, which means the interest continues to add up.

 This puts money in the pocket of the credit card companies instead of your own.
 If you can even pay $20 or $50 extra each month, you’ll reduce the amount of interest you pay.
 This means more of your monthly payment will go towards the outstanding balance.

 How Credit Card Interest Rates are Determined

 When comparing credit cards, you’ll notice some carry a higher rate than others.
-So how exactly do credit card issuers determine what interest rate to charge?
+So, how exactly do credit card companies determine what interest rate to charge?
 Several factors impact the rate, including your credit history.

 The interest rate is the amount of risk the credit card issuer carries by extending credit to you.
 Someone with a good to excellent credit score can often obtain a credit card with a lower interest rate than someone with poor credit.